Contacts and Referrals

 4. Screening Process

-The process of Referrals must include screening against the Threshold Criteria for Children in Need and/ or CAF and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a Child Protection Plan in relation to the child and/or whether the child is Looked After.
+The process of Referrals must include screening against the Threshold Document and/or Early Help Criteria and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a Child Protection Plan in relation to the child and/or whether the child is Looked After.

 The screening process should establish: